Sep 1, 2022

 TIM: She could, but barely.

-RODNEY WILLOUGHBY: She was talking only single sentences, could only follow a one-step command.
+RODNEY WILLOUGHBY: She was talking only single sentences, could only follow one step commands.

 TIM: She was in a wheelchair.